team-gsri/Villiers/.github/README.md

-# GSRI Villiers
+# GSRI Scorpion

-Villiers is a recurrent mission set in Altis, where french forces of `Groupe de Combat Aéroporté` (GCAP) teams up with LDF to retake the island after a CSAT invasion.
+Scorpion is a recurrent mission set in Altis, where french forces of `Groupe de Combat Aéroporté` (GCAP) teams up with LDF to retake the island after a CSAT invasion.

 ## Rules and standards